Other Names: Procrit®, Epogen®

 - Difficulty swallowing

 - Weight loss

 - Bone, muscle or joint aches

-- Blood sugar levels may changes.
+- Blood sugar levels may increase.
 If you are diabetic, changes may need to be made to your diabetes medication.

 Note: Each of the side effects above was reported in 5% or greater of patients treated with epoetin alfa.
 Not all possible side effects are included above.

 - Heart problems.
 If you are treated with epoetin alfa to increase your red blood cells to near the same level as healthy people, you may get serious heart problems such as heart attack, stroke, or heart failure which could result in death.